neocturne/picachoo/README.md

   directory
 - F5: Reload contents of input directory
 - Numpad: Move current file into the directory configured for the corresponding direction.
-The Numpad 5 is neutral and will just navigate to the  next file (same as Page Down and Space)
+The Numpad 5 is neutral and will just navigate to the next file (same as Page Down and Space).
 - Arrow keys: Move current file into the directory configured for the corresponding direction.
 The diagonal directions can't be selected using the arrow keys.
 - W, A, S, D: Alternative to the arrow keys
 - Backspace: Undo the last move.
 The number of undo operations is unlimited, but reloading the input directory using F5 will reset all undo information, so no